ryan-huang1/Emotional-Peary/README.md

 Downlaod the Repository to your local computer by clicking the green `Code` button, then click `Download ZIP`.

-Open the Extention Menu in Chrome by clicking the `Customize and Control Google Chrome` button, hovining over `More Tools`, then clicking `Extensions`
+Open the Extention Menu in Chrome by clicking the `Customize and Control Google Chrome` button, hovering over `More Tools`, then clicking `Extensions`

 This section is to be continued...